 We want our little ones to stay hydrated.
 Pack them a bottle of water along with their juice, Milo or drinking yoghurt boxes to keep them hydrated through all their sports and long classes.
 Woolworths has some great lunch bag and water bottle options for the little ones that will keep their lunch, drinks and snacks cool and lasting throughout the day.

-We recommend having a separate bag for extra mural items, as there is already so much stuff loaded into their school bags.
-Pack a sports bag with the correct sporting shoes, clothing and, don’t forget, a pair of clean socks.
-Some of these uniform store specialise in school sporting uniforms too.
+We recommend having a separate bag for extra mural items, as there's already so much stuff loaded into their school bags.
+Pack a sports bag with the correct sporting shoes, clothing and, don't forget, a pair of clean socks.
+Some of these uniform stores specialise in school sporting uniforms, too.

 Health & Beauty

-Remember to include health and beauty essentials in your kids’ school bag.
-These include a bottle of hand sanitiser, sun block, feminine hygiene products for older girls, tissues and plasters.
-Also, if your child has any health issues, it is very important to pack the necessary healthcare products such as glasses for children with eyesight problems, an asthma pump for kids with asthma, an Epi-Pen for allergies, insulin for children with diabetes, etc. It is also important to inform the school and/or teachers about any such health problems.
+Remember to include health and beauty essentials in your kids' school bag.
+These include face masks, a bottle of hand sanitiser, sun block, feminine hygiene products for older girls, tissues and plasters.
+Also, if your child has any health issues, it's very important to pack them their necessary healthcare products - we're talking asthma pumps, an Epi-Pen for allergies, insulin for children with diabetes, etc. It is also important to inform the school and/or teachers about any such health problems.